nadavborenstein/Iggy/README.md

 # Iggy
 [[Paper]]() [[Presentation]]()

-Implementation of the paper "How Did This Get Funded?!Automatically Identifying Quirky Scientific Achievements"
+Implementation of the paper "How Did This Get Funded?!Automatically Identifying Quirky Scientific Achievements".

 ## Downloading relevant files